luqxcz/blackjack/README.md

-# Blackjack Game
+# BlackJack Game

-The Blackjack game has been built with HTML, CSS and JavaScript.
+The BlackJack game has been built with HTML, CSS and JavaScript.

+It allows a player to start a game and draw cards until he gets BlackJack or lose the game.